javaee/grizzly/site/src/site/markdown/websockets.md

 So to create a simple server-side WebSocket application, the developer, at a minimum, would extend this class.
 It's no longer required nor recommended to override isApplicationRequest().
-Applications should be registered with the WebSocketEngine with a url pattern (See section [1.3.5](#ws-api-engine) for details).
+Applications should be registered with the WebSocketEngine with a url pattern.
 Additional functionality can be added as required for the application - keep in mind that the WebSocketApplication is, itself, a WebSocketListener which will be added to each WebSocket registered with it.
 This allows handling all of the events exposed by WebSocketListener (as previously discussed).
 A word of